anonymouz-trash/cf-ip-removal/README.md

 Obviously I also use Cloudflare as secure DNS for my domain.
 During the test phases I, of course as intended, created IP access rules automatically with above mentioned tools.

 I wanted to delete all IP access rules to start new and fresh.
 The downside of this is that 'Fail2Ban' and 'CrowdSec' are written to reset/delete only their own pushed rules.
-I struggled to get any information around to solve this for me so created this script to use Cloudflare API.
+I struggled to get any informations by searching the net to solve this for me so I created this script to use Cloudflare API.

 # What it does